ahmadMuhammadGd/northwind-dbt/README.md

-> **DISCLAIMER:** This project uses [northwind](https://docs.yugabyte.com/preview/sample-data/northwind/) as a source data, which is a publicly avaiable dataset.
+> **DISCLAIMER:** This project uses [northwind](https://docs.yugabyte.com/preview/sample-data/northwind/) as source data, which is a publicly avaiable dataset.
 # Project Objectives
 This project aims to craft a modern data warehouse solution that:
 - Tracks orders by product, cateory and location.